English Grammar Lessons for Adults: 5 Hard-Won Lessons

-Grammar didn't click for me until I stopped asking "what is the rule?" and started asking "why does this sound wrong to a native speaker?" — that question leads somewhere rules alone never do.
+Grammar didn't click for me until I stopped asking "what is the rule?" and started asking "why does this sound wrong to a native speaker?"
+That question leads somewhere rules alone never do.
+Below are the five English grammar lessons for adults that came out of that question, the ones I wish I'd had at the start.

 The story starts here